The term The Big Three is commonly used to describe the items that are usually the heaviest and costliest part of a kit: pack, shelter, and bedding.

 - Subdued color, because we don’t want to add visual clutter in wilderness areas and we don’t want to draw attention to ourselves when stealth camping.

 The Big Agnes Copper Spur HV UL2 tent is perfect for us.
 It meets all of our requirements and with 6 stakes weighs in at a hair under three pounds.
 All of the major tent brands make two-door, double-wall tents; the Copper Spur is the lightest.
 Note that Big Agnes makes several different models that share the Copper Spur name.
 The HV version means high volume and it is the model that has head clearance at the foot end of the tent.
 The Copper Spur Platinum is similar, weighs less, costs more, but does not have as much internal volume.
+The Tiger Wall UL2 has a similar architecture and identical dimensions and weighs 9 ounces less, but it is not available in a stealth color and is not truly free-standing; it would be a terrific choice for a hiker who does not embrace those two requirements.

 Many ultralight hikers carry innovative lightweight shelters from Mountain Laurel Designs, TarpTent, ZPacks, HMG, or other small manufacturers.
 We have used some of these shelters and studied many of them in the field.
 We have made a decision that we are willing to carry more weight in order to have the conveniences we prefer.